Television: Industries and Audiences

 Scheduling: Broadcast programming is the practice of organising and/or ordering (scheduling) of broadcast media shows, typically radio and television, in a daily, weekly, monthly, quarterly or season-long schedule.

-Conglomerate: conglomerate is a group of things, especially companies, put together to form one.
-If you are rich enough to buy a TV network, a record company, several newspapers, and a radio station, you too can own a media conglomerate
+Conglomerate: A conglomerate is a group of things, especially companies, put together to form one.
+If you are rich enough to buy a TV network, a record company, several newspapers, and a radio station, you too can own a media conglomerate.

 When Was TV introduced to the uk?